radix-io/hands-on/README.md

 See instructions below in [Running hands on example programs]( https://xgitlab.cels.anl.gov/ATPESC-IO/hands-on-2017#running-hands-on-example-programs) section for information about how to compile and submit the example programs.

+## Darshan exercises

+The Darshan hands-on exercises are all to be performed on the Theta supercomputer (https://www.alcf.anl.gov/theta).
+Please use the `ATPESC2017` project and `training` queue for job submissions and the `/projects/ATPESC2017` directory for data storage if you modify the exercise scripts or try your own examples.

 ### Hands-on exercise: warpdrive